geets04/mss/docs/source/01-User Management.rst

  useradd -m username

-How to set a password ?
+To set a new password
 -----------------------

 To set a password for a previously created user –